Rust-GPU/SPIRV-Tools/porting-plan.md

 - [x] Build a strongly-typed lexer/token stream for SPIR-V assembly text that tracks source positions and quotes, so parsing can stay zero-copy where possible.
 - [x] Model the intermediate instruction representation (IDs, operands, literal values) with newtypes that enforce the operand kinds the grammar expects.
 - [ ] Implement the assembler driver that consumes the lexer, consults the grammar tables, and emits binaries plus diagnostics through the Rust context.
+  - [x] Cover core module metadata (capabilities, entry points, execution modes, pointer types, and global variables) plus basic block instructions such as loads, stores, and arithmetic.
+  - [ ] Support optional operands (memory access masks, alignment), composite instructions, access chains, and control-flow constructs so most shaders assemble entirely in Rust.
-- [ ] Expose the Rust assembler via `try_assemble_text`, returning success/failure and hooking diagnostics into the existing consumers.
+- [x] Expose the Rust assembler via `try_assemble_text`, returning success/failure and hooking diagnostics into the existing consumers.
 Fall back to the legacy C++ assembler only while gaps remain.
 - [ ] Mirror the improvements in the disassembler path (options filtering, message routing) so both directions benefit from the Rust context.

 When the flag is enabled CMake continues to drive `cargo build -p spirv-tools-ffi` (profile configurable via `SPIRV_RUST_PROFILE`) and links the resulting staticlib into the core library while compiling the generated `rust/cxxbridge/spirv-tools-ffi.cc` shim.